 The compounds may also reduce fat buildup in the liver and increase the enzymes that burn fat.
 This may make grapefruit a helpful tool in the fight against NAFLD.

 8. Prickly pear

 The fruit and juice of the prickly pear may also be beneficial to liver health.
-The World Journal of Gastroenterology study suggests that compounds in the fruit may help protect the organ.
+The

 Most research focuses on extracts from the fruit, however, so studies that focus on the fruit or juice itself are necessary.